top of page

 Alternately, SWGDAM may publish a response to a specific suggestion or recommendation on its FAQ Page for general information purposes.
 SWGDAM will make all reasonable efforts to advise the forensic DNA community of those documents currently available for public comment.
 SWGDAM strongly encourages all interested parties to regularly monitor SWGDAM.org for the guidance document(s) or standard document(s) currently available for public comment.
 Please use the contact portal below for providing comments on the SWGDAM document(s) available for public comment

-Please note that the new SWGDAM Modified Rapid DNA Analysis Internal Validation Module for Forensic Samples is intended to provide technology or methodology specific guidance.
-When published, this module will be a child document of the new parent document entitled SWGDAM Validation Guidelines for DNA Analysis Methods: Overview Document that contains general recommended elements for validation studies and that is being include here for reference purposes only.
-This new Overview document was previously made available for public comment and has completed the SWGDAM approval process but will be published together with several other foundational validation modules that are still under development.
+Please note that the new SWGDAM Internal Validation of Real-Time DNA Quantitation Systems Module is intended to provide technology or methodology specific guidance.
+When published, this module will be a child document of the new parent document entitled SWGDAM Validation Guidelines for DNA Analysis Methods: Overview Document that contains general recommended elements for validation studies.
+This new Overview Document has completed the SWGDAM approval process, but it is being published together with select new technology-specific modules upon their being approved by SWGDAM.
+The new SWGDAM Validation Guidelines for DNA Analysis Methods: Overview Document was previously made available for public comment during November 2021.
+Public comments are not being solicited for the Overview Document and it is provided here for reference purposes only.

 SWGDAM Validation Guidelines for DNA Analysis Methods: Overview Document